benmvp/slides/2018/frameworksummit/nav-react.md

 - In both cases you get only the data you want, nothing more, nothing less
 - Gotta change your traditional REST API to be compatible
   * Can start by putting this in front of REST
+- Be aware that Apollo will basically take over your app
+  * Can be good or bad
+  * Good in the sense that it basically reducers your need for Redux
+  * Bad if you already have Redux and you need to move things around

 /////
 <!-- .slide: data-background="url(../../img/nav-react/neptune.jpg) no-repeat center" data-background-size="cover" -->